seska451/yams/docs/index.md

-# YAMS - Yet Another Mission Script for DCS World
+# Yet Another Mission Script

 > [!INFO] Work in progress
 > This is a very new project and so it may not have all the features you are looking for right now.